Kyle Wilkinson designs trophies for the European Commission

 And whilst fabric, isn’t something we’d worked with before, i thought it was something that we’d be able to achieve, and the client loved the idea.

-I thought we were laughing.
-We’ve got a great idea, we know what we’re doing time to get cracking.
+After deciding to add a reclaimed wooden base to provide more stability, I thought we were laughing.
+We’ve got a great idea, we know what we’re doing, time to get cracking.

-Turns out there’s a reason i couldn’t find any fabric trophy examples, it does not want to stay where you want it.
+Turns out there’s a reason i couldn’t find any fabric trophy examples – fabric does not want to stay where you want it to.

 I wrapped, tied, pinned, glued and asked it nicely.
-Without much joy.
+All without much joy.

 At this point, enter Lauren Riley, fabric technologist and designer, who knows how to construct clothes and other amazing things through her skills.
-After a few failed attempts at creating sculptures purely from fabric, i decided to go back to the drawing board to see how we could build in structure, as i realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located.
+After a few failed attempts at creating sculptures purely from fabric, i decided to go back to the drawing board to see how we could build in structure, as i realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located in the world.
 I landed on the idea of using wire coat hangers.

-Sustainably repurposing an everyday item from the fashion world, both felt right on message, and allowed us to build a solid frame, a skeleton almost, in which we could use techniques borrowed from tailoring to stitch the material to, almost like a haute couture dress.
+Sustainably repurposing an everyday item from the fashion world, both felt right on message, and allowed us to build a solid frame, a skeleton almost, in which to stitch the material to, almost like a haute couture dress.

-Out came the pliers, bending and pulling the wire into various shapes whilst twisting and folding the fabric in individual sections, layering things up into the expanding cantilevered shape i was looking for – so that the fabric looked as though it was rising up, or frozen in the wind.
+Out came the pliers, bending and pulling the wire into various shapes whilst twisting and folding the fabric in individual sections, layering things up into the expanding cantilevered shape i was looking for – so that the fabric appeared to be rising up, or frozen in the wind, phoenix like, depicting progress and a rebirth.

 “Kyle Wilkinson Studio was brilliant to work with.
 They took our brief and created uniquely designed trophies that captured the spirit of our competition beautifully.
 We could not be happier with the result!”